jonmiles/bootstrap-treeview/README.md

 Whether or not to display a border around nodes.

+#### showCheckbox
+Boolean.
+Default: false

+Whether or not to display a nodes checked icon.

+#### showIcon
+Boolean.
+Default: true

+Whether or not to display a nodes icon.

 #### showTags
 Boolean.
 Default: false

 Whether or not to display tags to the right of each node.
 The values of which must be provided in the data structure on a per node basis.

+#### uncheckedIcon
+String, class names(s).
+Default: "glyphicon glyphicon-unchecked" as defined by [Bootstrap Glyphicons](http://getbootstrap.com/components/#glyphicons)

 ## Methods